 - 1. Speak to the suspected student (Matthew 18:15-17). - 2.
-Report the incident to the Assistant/Associate Dean of Students if it is a violation of the code of conduct. - 3.
+Report the incident to the appropriate Program Director if it is a violation of the code of conduct. - 3.
 If it is an academic violation, inform the instructor in the course of your suspicions and identify, if possible, the person suspected.